oumi-ai/oumi/CONTRIBUTING.md

 ## Becoming a Code Reviewer or Maintainer

-Send an email to <community@oumi.ai> if you would like to become a code reviewer, maintainer or contribute in any other way!
+Send an email to <contact@oumi.ai> if you would like to become a code reviewer, maintainer or contribute in any other way!

 ## Recognition

 Join the Oumi community to be part of defining a better future for open frontier AI.
 We will recognize top contributors periodically and feature all of them in Oumi's wall of fame.

 Also, after you complete your first pull request (no matter how small), you can claim your holographic Oumi sticker!
-Send an email with title "Oumi Sticker" to <community@oumi.ai> including your name and full mailing address and we will mail it to you anywhere in the world.
+Send an email with title "Oumi Sticker" to <contact@oumi.ai> including your name and full mailing address and we will mail it to you anywhere in the world.